roselidev/PA1/README.md

 typedef int fixp;
 ```

-As you can see, the type `fixp` is an alias for 32-bit integers but you have to interpret its bit pattern as 21.10 fixed-point values.
+As you can see, the type `fixp` is an alias for 32-bit integers but you have to interpret its bit pattern as a 21.10 fixed-point value.

 Your task is to implement the C function named `fix2double()` that converts a `fixp`-type value to the corresponding `double`-type value.